7 Ways to Detect and Avoid Vaginal Infections

 - 2 tomatoes

-Wash all ingredients well and add them to your blender with a half a cup of water.
-Process until smooth, and drink this beverage without straining it.
+First of all, wash all ingredients well and add them to your blender with a half a cup of water.
+Next, process until smooth.
+Finally, drink this beverage without straining it.